 What we like: Durable, long-lasting designs from beginner to expert.

 K2 has been a mainstay in the ski industry since the 1960s, with an extensive lineup that covers a wide range of ability levels and riding preferences.
-Credited with creating the first fiberglass skis, K2 is another classic brand with a strong commitment to innovation and huge presence on the mountain—take one look at the lift lines and you’re bound to spot at least a few pairs.
-In fact, we learned how to ski on some used K2s (the discontinued Perfect Luv) and recently taught a friend on the same pair, which just goes to show how durable and long-lasting these sticks are.
+Credited with creating the first fiberglass skis, K2 is a classic brand with a strong commitment to innovation and huge presence on the mountain—take one look at the lift lines and you’re bound to spot at least a few.
+In fact, one of our former editors learned how to ski on some used K2s (the discontinued Perfect Luv) and recently taught a friend on the same pair.

-The Mindbender is one of our favorite skis in K2’s current lineup: The 85-millimeter version is great for riders from beginner to advanced, with good float for its width and a smooth and effortless feel on hardpack.
-Stepping up to the 99Ti variation, you get more widespread appeal with excellent stability, a planted design, and a fairly forgiving ride.
-Like Rossignol, K2’s touring collection is limited (they currently only offer one core model—the Wayback—in men’s and women’s versions), but that ski nevertheless hits a great balance between weight and predictability for many riders and comes in a nice range of widths (from 80 to 106mm).
+The Mindbender is one of our favorite skis in K2’s current lineup.
+The 85-millimeter version is great for riders from beginner to advanced, with good float for its width and a smooth and effortless feel on hardpack.
+Stepping up to the 99Ti variation, you get more widespread appeal with excellent stability, a planted design, and a forgiving ride.
+In recent years, K2 has made strides to add more touring and freeride-centric skis to their fleet––and they made good on their ambitions.
 For the non-skiers among us, K2 also has a solid collection of snowboards and splitboards.

 Blizzard